Free Travel Guide To Madeira

 Where to Sleep:

 Depending on your budget and the kind of experience you’re looking for, there are many options from luxury to budget.
 I leave you with my Airbnb and the guide I did for my guests.

 Porto Bay Hotels (award winner hotels, ratings are top!
 Porto Mare hotel is one of my favourites, love the swimming pools, garden and spa, and excellent customer service.
 They also have a great Italian restaurant called Basilico and it’s right in front of the sea)

 The Vine Hotel (amazing design by the internationally acclaimed Madeiran designer Nini Andrade Silva with the best rooftop terrace with swimming pool I’ve ever seen!
 Great location in town)

-Reid’s Palace, the most famous hotel in Madeira, try the afternoon tea in the balcony for a taste of luxury and go back in time for how the first tourists experienced Madeira.
+Reid’s Palace, one of the most famous hotel in Madeira, try the afternoon tea in the balcony for a taste of luxury and go back in time for how the first tourists experienced Madeira.

 Fajã dos Padres, beautiful, peaceful, unique place.
 Little houses by the beach, in a spot that can only be reached by boat or elevator, 20 minutes away from Funchal by car.
 If you’re looking for a place to escape and disconnect from the world…this is it.